darthcloud/cube64-dx/README.md

   3. Press the button you wish to set the function to.

+  4. If you have the rumble power connected, you should feel a brief rumble.

-  4. Press the button corresponding to the special function you want.
+  5. Press the button corresponding to the special function you want.
 This button is always interpreted according to the defaults below.

-  5. If the mapping was successful and you have rumble power connected, you should feel a brief rumble.
+  6. If the mapping was successful and you have rumble power connected, you should feel a brief rumble.

 ##### Function available: